 - Number one on his list with a bullet.
 Don't hurt Bruce.
 He was made to be a protector and caretaker for Bruce and if you hurt Bruce he will find you and "take it personal".

 - Fathers abusing their family.
-Immortal Hulk was made in response to Brian Banner abusing Bruce, and Bruce created him in his mind for comfort and protection.
+Devil Hulk was made in response to Brian Banner abusing Bruce, and Bruce created him in his mind for comfort and protection.
 The Immortal Hulk is also meant to be a father figure who protects his family (him and Bruce see each other as family) and seeing a father who has abused his family is actually enough to get him in HULK SMASH! mode.
 Though he says HULK KILL! instead.

 - Beyond the Impossible: This Hulk hits hard enough to nearly overload Vibranium with a single hit.